alemsiz/mt-exercise-5/README.md

 Once the script has finished running and looped through all the beam sizes, the 10 output translations can be found in `translations/beam_size_translations` and the generation times and BLEU scores are printed to the terminal.

-In order to visualise the results, I manually created a CSV file from the terminal outputs which contains the BLEU score and time taken for generation for each beam size.
-This can be found in `translations/beam_size_translations/beam_size_results.csv`.
+In order to visualise the results, I manually created a CSV file from the printed terminal outputs which contains the BLEU score and time taken for generation per beam size.
+This results file can be found in `translations/beam_size_translations/beam_size_results.csv`.

-Then, I created a Python script to produce the actual visualisations (`scripts/visualise_results.py`).
-Please run the following command before running this file:
+Then, I created a Python script to produce the visualisations (`scripts/visualise_results.py`).
+Please run the following command before running this file, since the script relies on the `argparse` Python library:

     pip install argparse

-The script takes two command line arguments: (1) The filename of the CSV file containing the BLEU and time results, (2) The directory the plots should be saved in.
+The script takes two command line arguments: (1) the filename of the CSV file containing the BLEU and time results, and (2) the directory the plots should be saved in.

 The command I used to generate and save the plots in the `translations` directory was: